konkers/neptune-apex/README.md

 # neptune-apex

-Rust create for communicating with Neptune Apex aquarium controllers.
+Rust crate for communicating with Neptune Apex aquarium controllers.

+This crate is a work in progress